-What can you personally do as Christian when you know from the study of scripture that God calls us to care for His gift of creation?
+What can you personally do when Christian discipleship calls you to care for God’s gift of creation?

-When the driving forces behind ecological destruction and climate change are so big they feel completely beyond our control and ability to make any difference whatsoever, what do you do?
+What can you do when the driving forces behind ecological destruction and climate change are so big they feel completely beyond your control or ability to make any difference whatsoever?

-What practical things can you do to respond to calls to action to care for creation like the one below from the Lausanne Movement, World Evangelical Alliance (WEA), Micah Global, Tearfund, A Rocha, etc.?
+What practical things can you do to respond to statements calling for the care of creation like the statement below from leading evangelical organizations like the Lausanne Movement, World Evangelical Alliance (WEA), Micah Global, Tearfund, A Rocha, etc.?